lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

       func parseText() -> String?
     }

 *"That's It?"*.
 Yep.
-Everything else can be composed on top of this minimal protocol.
-More complex extraction functions can be built on top of these fundementals.
-By defining a Protocol in this way it will become significantly easier to build an implementation of this Protocol, as we will see in [Part 4]().
-This leads to a definition of the what this Protocol represents in one sentence:
+Everything else can be composed on top of this minimal protocol; more complex data extraction functions can be built on top of these fundementals.
+It's easy to define the responsibility of this Protocol in one sentence:

-> _"An XML Parsable has an ordered collection of Child Parsables and may have associated text"_
+> _"An XML Parsable has an ordered collection of Child Parsables and may have an associated String of Text"_

 Protocols are permitted to have a recursive definition, using the `Self` placeholder type.
-How and where the fetched data is stored is left to the implementing class/struct/enum[^lazy-evaluated-functional-programming].
-Obtaining a child may be implemented by traversing a fully reified data structure, or moving a cursor along a buffer.
+How and where the underlying XML document is stored is left to the implementing class/struct/enum[^lazy-evaluated-functional-programming].
+As we will see in [Part 4](), obtaining a child may be implemented by traversing a fully reified data structure, or moving a cursor partially visible representation of the structure.

-As well as a representation of the Data, there needs to be a consistent way of defining that a Model can extract out values of The question now becomes how we can best extract values from our XML interface, into our Model classes.
-The entry point can be defined in terms of a decode protocol that the Model structures should implement[^decoder-protocols]:
+As well as a representation of the Data Serialization itself, there needs to be a consistent way of defining that a Model can extract out values of Data Serialization.
+The entry point can be defined in terms of a decode protocol[^decoder-protocols] that the Model structures should implement:

 	public protocol XMLDecoderType {
 	  class func decode<X: XMLParsableType>(xml: X) -> Result<Self>
 	}

+As ```XMLParsableType``` has a ```Self``` requirement, the usage of an ```XMLParsableType``` protocol needs to be [satisfied with Generics](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html#//apple_ref/doc/uid/TP40014097-CH26-XID_286).

 ### Surfacing Failure